Demarini CF Zen review

-Brand new for the 2017 season, the Demarini CF9 Fastpitch softball bat is quickly looking like it could be one of the best of all time.
-Although its predecessor (the CF8) is still one of the top sold bats, the CF9 has made even more improvements to take your game even further than before.
+Brand new for the 2019 season, the Demarini CF Zen Fastpitch softball bat is quickly looking like it could be one of the best of all time.
+Although its predecessor (the CFX) is still one of the top sold bats, the CF Zen has made even more improvements to take your game even further than before.
 For fastpitch players we feel that the newest version of this best seller offers the perfect blend of power, comfort, and balance.

 We have divided this review into all of the different models from the series, which includes the Hope, and Insane.
 Many of the exact same features that are found on the regular version are also found in the Insane and Hope variations.

-In the first part of this page we take a look at the regular CF9 fastpitch bat which is available in the following drops:
+In the first part of this page we take a look at the regular CF Zen fastpitch bat which is available in the following drops:

 As mentioned earlier, this one could end up being one of the best bats of all-time.
 Whenever you improve an already good thing by adding even more features to the fold, you have as true winner.
 Some of these features include:

-- Paraflex composite barrel: In the CF8 version (2016 model), Demarini developed a new Paradox Plus composite material throughout the barrel.
+- Paraflex composite barrel: In the CFX version (2018 model), Demarini developed a new Paradox Plus+ composite material throughout the barrel.
 This material allowed for the barrel to become stronger to give you an even larger and responsive sweet spot.
-In the 2017 version, this has been improved even more.
+In the 2019 version, this has been improved even more.
 The Paraflex barrel promises to be made with 22% stronger fibers meaning that the durability should increase as well.
 After all since this bat is expensive – it better last a while!

-- D-Fusion 2.0 handle: The use of D-Fusion 2.0 re-directs your swing energy into the barrel providing more power but leaving you with a handle that provides very little sting.
+- 3-Fusion handle: Back from the popular CFX is the use of a 3-Fuion handle which re-directs your swing energy into the barrel providing more power but leaving you with a handle that provides very little sting.

 - Double walls: To get even more high performance, Demarini has added a double wall construction to the fold.
 This allows for more of a trampoline effect to occur which in turn enhances your ability to take the ball deep with more ease.